AayushPaul/PopuLert-AI-Chat-Advisor/README.md

         The screenshot and link to the prototype are included

     User Documentation:
-        A concise document providing operating instructions for the PopuLert application, ensuring users can effectively interact with it.
+        A concise document provides operating instructions for the PopuLert application, ensuring users can interact effectively.

     Marketing Materials:
         OromotPional flyers showcasing the key features and benefits of PopuLert.